cromica/cromica.github.io/_posts/2014-03-03-the-engine-behind-my-blog.markdown

 date:   2014-03-03 21:52:21
 category: "Blog"
 tags: "Jekyll Blogging Github"
-summary: "I guess it's time to dive a bit more on what technology stands behind my blog.
+excerpt: "I guess it's time to dive a bit more on what technology stands behind my blog.
 In the previous posts I've talked about the reasons to start a blog, why I choose github pages to host it and now I will talk about Jekyll, the engine behind my blog."
 image: ""
 ---